 The JLab Talk is an impressively assured debut from a company with no experience in desktop USB microphones.
 While not an outright budget mic like the Blue Snowball or the Talk's own stablemate the JLab Talk Go, $99 is a great price for the standards of recording quality and usability on offer.

 It's definitely worth picking up in place of the Blue Yeti Nano, and unless the standard Blue Yeti suddenly sheds $30, the Talk gracefully undercuts that as well.
-Aspiring streamers and podcasters, take note.
+Aspiring streamers, podcasters or anyone wanting one of the best gaming microphones, take note.